Suremaker/ObjectSerialization-Net/README.md

 ## Features:
 * support for serialization of classes, structures and primitives at root or type member level;
 * support for serialization of derived types referenced by interface, base class or abstract class type;
+* support for serialization of POCO objects;
+* support for standard NonSerializedAttribute and dedicated NonSerializedBackendAttribute for autmatic properties;
+* support for serialization of classes without parameterless constructor;

+## Limitations:
+* serialization of readonly fields is not supported (such field has to be marked with NonSerializedAttribute or readonly modifier has to be removed)

 ## Usage: